 Thank you for reading “Traffic Overload Solutions” by “Geeky Duck”.
 We all know it’s a nightmare when you find your server is dying due to the massive traffic hitting your website.
-You will try anything in order to get your server good again and some of you might gone crazy.
+You will try anything to get your server good again and some of you might go crazy.

 Actually, I should say “Congrats”, this is a good problem to have 🙂

-Fist of all, prepare a lot of coffee, you might need to work over night in order to get things done a.s.a.p because:
+First of all, prepare a lot of coffee, you might need to work over night to get things done a.s.a.p because:

 - Your Search Engine Ranking will be affected if your server is dead or slow in response.

 - In case you are monetizing your website, you are losing your earning as well as the trustworthy of your sites.

 - You are losing an opportunity to get bigger.
 Imagine your webpages are getting traffic because you have good content, but your potential audience can’t even load the website, and they will never be back again.

 Solution 1: Purchase and add a CDN (Content Delivery Network) Immediately

 There are many CDN Provider out there, but you are running out of time.
 Try MaxCDN or CloudFront as they are quite easy to set up.

 You will need a more powerful server anyway, this solution is not going to solve your current server issue immediately as it need some time to migrate your servers.
 However is good for you to learn How to migrate your server and lower server downtime.